agustrionopj/NEW-BosschaWeb/content/en/post/liputan-sarasehan/index.md

 +++
-title = "Liputan Sarasehan Pengamatan Hilal Rajab 1440 H dan Sosialisasi 'Dark Sky Preservation'" subtitle = ""
+title = "Reports of Workshop on Hilal Observation on Rajab  1440H and Dark Sky Preservation Socialization" subtitle = ""

 date = 2019-03-14T00:00:00